 Before the day was over my husband and I found ourselves in the emergency room checking our son in for same day surgery.
 I was given a bag holding my son’s clothes and personal belongings.
 This wasn’t part of the plan.
 Jaden’s anxiety was high and none of us knew what to expect.
 Only God could know that instead of accompanying my husband to his scheduled ultrasound, that I would instead take my son to the doctor to find out why his stomach had been hurting.
-Following his first apointment he’d have a CT scan revealing the culperate, appendicitis.
+Following his first appointment he’d have a CT scan revealing the culprit, appendicitis.

 Thankfully my mom was able to go with my husband to his second appointment to have blood withdrawn, especially with Paul blacking out afterwards, before we headed to the hospital with Jaden.
 It was quite an eventful and long day for everyone.
 None of us want to face medical tests and wait for results, take our child to the doctor to discover he is in immediate need of surgery, and give a whole bag of blood that will be thrown out (explanation to come).
 This is part of living through the unexpected.